siddhi-io/www/docs/community/index.md

 Siddhi an open-source project under [Apache License](../../license/) built by hundreds of contributors.
 We always welcome new members to the community and appreciate their support.

-You can get help for Siddhi in the following ways.
+You can get help on Siddhi in the following ways.

 ## Asking Questions